traveloka/terraform-aws-ecr-registry/modules/tvlk-build/README.md

 # Terraform AWS ECR Repository / tvlk-build
 You use this module to create an AWS ECR repository inside tvlk-build account.

+## Default

+### Lifecycle Policy

+* Repository will keep last 3 images with `prod` tag prefix.
+* Repository will keep last 5 images with `dev` tag prefix.
+* Repository will keep last 1 image with no `dev`/`prod`/untagged/any others tag prefix.

+### Repository Policy

+* Repository gives pull access to all accounts registered in tvlk-org account.
+* All users authenticated through AWS IAM user or google saml will automatically get access to pull images.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements